vspruyt-sol/LifinityBotSuite/README.md

 ## Setup

 Take a look at the ./config/sample.json file for the values used by the script.
-It's configured to track Flutter sales right now, but it's just a matter of changing the primaryRoyaltiesAccount, updateAuthority and candyMachineId to get it running for your own NFT collection.

-Run the following commands to clone and install dependencies:

-    $ git clone git@github.com:flutternft/solana-nft-sales-tracker.git
-    $ cd solana-nft-sales-tracker
-    $ npm install
-    $ npm run build #Might spit out some errors, but it's inconsequential.
-    $ npm run console_run (Essentially runs: node run-script-standalone.js --config='./config/sample.json' --outputType=console)

 There are various output plugins available:
 - console: Prints the output to the console.
 Will work out of the box.